G-Man Comics

 G-Man Comics is a micro-publisher.
 It began on June 22, 2019 with the publication of the first comic book handbook in September 2019.

-G-Man Comics is a guild-style publisher featuring Rik Offenberger's Simon N. Kirby, the Agent, Sgt.
-Flag, and Lynx; Jim Burrows' Demon Priest, Champion of Liberty², and Outrage; and Eric N. Bennett's American Eagle III, Blue Bolt, and Taranis.
+G-Man Comics is a guild-style publisher featuring Rik Offenberger's Simon N. Kirby: the Agent, Sgt.
+Flag, Lynx, and "Fruit Fly"; Jim Burrows' Demon Priest, and Invictus; and Eric N. Bennett's First Guard, and Taranis.
 Although each creator owns exclusive rights to their creation, they occupy a shared universe.
+In 2026, G-Man Comics partnered with Philbo Publishing for a full national comic shop distribution.